ChristianHallerX/ChristianHallerX.github.io/index.md

 <img src="/assets/img/testimonials/ks_round.png" alt="Kathryn Smith" style="width:180px">
 <br>
-"Christian is extremely knowledgeable, professional and hard-working.
+<i class="icomoon icon-bubble"></i> "Christian is extremely knowledgeable, professional and hard-working.
 I was very impressed with the extensiveness of his PhD work and his knowledge of micropaleontology and geology.
 He is a highly competent scientist and will make an excellent addition to a research or technical team."
 {:.lead}